thescouser89/build-finder/README.md

 ### Command-line options

-The `koji-*-url` options are the only required command-line options (if not specified in the configuration file) and these options specify the URLs for the Koji server.
+The `koji-*-url` options are the only required command-line options (if not already specified in the configuration file).

+These options specify the URLs for the Koji server.

 If running Build Finder for the first time, you should pass these options so that they are written to the configuration file.

 The `krb-*` options are used for logging in via Kerberos as opposed to via SSL as it does not require the additional setup of SSL certificates.